YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   The r1.x to r2.x database upgrade process is split into two phases intended to reduce the downtime necessary for a database upgrade.
 This process is considerably faster and consumes less disk space than a traditional extract, transfer and load cycle.
 Please refer to [Upgrading to YottaDB r2.04](releases#releases#upgrading-to-yottadb-r204) for more details.
 [GTM-F135427](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-F135427)

 * <a name="GTM-F225097"></a>[MUPIP REORG UPGRADE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#upgrade), which completes the second phase of an r1.x (V6) to r2.x (V7) database transition, can run concurrently with other processing excepting other MUPIP REORG UPGRADE processes.
 MUPIP REORG UPGRADE can work either by region or by file allowing administrator to run concurrent upgrade operations on different regions/files.
 MUPIP DOWNGRADE -VERSION=V63000A allows the current YottaDB to downgrade a V6 database to the pre-V63000A EOF block format.
-Previously the downgrade function reported an unsupported error for a V7 versions.
+Previously the downgrade function reported an unsupported error for V7 versions.
 [GTM-F225097](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-F225097)

 ### Other